Vampire in Brooklyn: Plot

 The next day, while investigating Julius's potential involvement in the ship murders, Justice learns that Rita spent the night with Max and is informed that Nikki's body has been found.
 Justice finds Rita in her apartment, having slept all day, and tells her that Nikki was found posed as in one of Rita's visions, suggesting they are prophetic.
 Rita reconciles with Justice but almost instinctually bites him before seeing her fading reflection in the mirror.
 She confronts Max about the changes occurring in her.
-Max reveals that Rita's vampire father had told him where to find her before his death at the hands of vampire hunters; his death was responsible for driving Rita's mother insane.
+Max reveals that Rita's father was a vampire and he had told him where to find her before his death at the hands of vampire hunters; his death was responsible for driving Rita's mother insane.
 Max encourages Rita to accept her transformation, demonstrating his vampiric abilities and reminding her that humans have mistreated her.

 Justice seeks help from vampire expert Dr. Zeko, who knew Rita's mother when she was researching the vampires of the Caribbean Islands and met Rita's father; Zeko explains that Rita's transformation will be irreversible if she feeds on human blood.
 Max takes Rita hunting but she refuses to drink a victim's blood, causing her to grow weak, and she seeks divine help at a graveyard.

 At Julius' apartment, Justice and Zeko intervene before Max can force her to drink Silas' blood.
 Max incapacitates Zeko and beats Justice, offering the almost fully transformed Rita his blood.
 Though tempted, and admitting the powerful connection between herself and Max, Rita refuses and impales Max through the heart, rejecting her vampiric half.
 Max's magic fades as his body turns to smoke and a bat-like spirit flies into the night.
 Rita is cured of her vampirism, recovers her necklace, and kisses Justice.